Limited-timeFree scans and removals, no strings attached.Start free

 In late December 2023 and through January 2024, a coordinated wave of swatting incidents targeted public officials connected to high-profile legal proceedings — federal judges, state judges, prosecutors, secretaries of state, and others.

-Documented incidents included Special Counsel Jack Smith (Christmas Day 2023), US District Judge Tanya Chutkan in DC (January 7, 2024), New York Justice Arthur Engoron (January 11, 2024), Maine Secretary of State Shenna Bellows (December 29, 2023), and several state attorneys general and other federal officials.
+Documented incidents included Special Counsel Jack Smith and US District Judge Tanya Chutkan, both swatted on Christmas Day 2023.
+Chutkan was swatted again at her DC home on January 7, 2024.
+New York Justice Arthur Engoron was targeted on January 11, 2024.
+Maine Secretary of State Shenna Bellows was swatted on December 29, 2023.
+Several state attorneys general and other federal officials followed.
 None of the targets were physically injured in the documented incidents, but each response carried the risk profile of an actual armed law-enforcement engagement at the official's home.

 How it started